keboola/connection-docs/components/extractors/database/postgresql/index.md

 #### Publication Names

 Note that each configuration of the connector creates a new publication with a unique name.
-The publication name contains configuration_id and alternatively branch id if it's a branch configuration.
+The publication name contains configuration_id and, alternatively, branch_id if it's a branch configuration.
 The publication name is generated as follows:
 - "kbc_publication_{config_id}_prod" for production configuration
 - "kbc_publication_{config_id}_dev_{branch_id}" for branch configuration.

-**NOTE** be careful when running configurations in a Development branch.
+***NOTE:** be careful when running configurations in a Development branch.
 Once the branch is deleted, the assigned publication still exists and it's not deleted automatically.
-It is recommended to clean up any unused dev publications manually or using a script.
+It is recommended to clean up any unused dev publications manually or using a script.*

 #### Slot Names